pdamoc/elmChallenges/README.md

 - when the 'R' key on the keyboard is pressed, reset and start the animation from the beginning.

 extra: try to add two buttons which will do the same 'P' and 'R' do.

+## Challnge No. 4

+Write a program that asks the user for a Github username (from textfield) and displays this user's name, avatar and programming languages she/he uses.